WordPress for beginners:

 How to optimize your slug in WordPress

-What do you need to think of when crafting the right slug for your post or page?
+What do you need to consider when crafting the right slug for your post or page?
 Let’s go over the six steps of optimizing it in WordPress:

 1. Include your focus keyphrase